 - Depressed respiration

-5. Addiction behaviors.
+5. Addiction behaviors of Opiate Addiction.
 There are specific hallmark signs of addiction, including:

 - Obsessed with obtaining the drug